McGrath RentCorp (MGRC) Set to Announce Earnings on Tuesday

-McGrath RentCorp (NASDAQ:MGRC) will post its quarterly earnings results after the market closes on Tuesday, February 23rd.
+McGrath RentCorp (NASDAQ:MGRC) will be releasing its earnings data after the market closes on Tuesday, February 23rd.
 Analysts expect McGrath RentCorp to post earnings of $1.01 per share for the quarter.
-Individual interested in participating in the company’s earnings conference call can do so using this link.
+Investors that wish to register for the company’s conference call can do so using this link.

-The firm also recently declared a quarterly dividend, which was paid on Friday, January 29th.
-Shareholders of record on Friday, January 15th were issued a dividend of $0.42 per share.
-This represents a $1.68 dividend on an annualized basis and a yield of 2.09%.
-The ex-dividend date of this dividend was Thursday, January 14th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, January 29th.
+Stockholders of record on Friday, January 15th were issued a $0.42 dividend.
+The ex-dividend date was Thursday, January 14th.
+This represents a $1.68 annualized dividend and a dividend yield of 2.12%.
 McGrath RentCorp’s dividend payout ratio (DPR) is 42.75%.

-Separately, Zacks Investment Research downgraded McGrath RentCorp from a “buy” rating to a “hold” rating in a report on Wednesday, December 30th.
+In other news, Director Ronald H. Zech sold 700 shares of the business’s stock in a transaction on Tuesday, November 24th.
+The stock was sold at an average price of $65.36, for a total transaction of $45,752.00.
+Following the sale, the director now directly owns 31,100 shares of the company’s stock, valued at $2,032,696.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, VP John P. Skenesky sold 3,072 shares of the company’s stock in a transaction on Monday, December 14th.
+The shares were sold at an average price of $63.48, for a total value of $195,010.56.
+Following the sale, the vice president now directly owns 4,510 shares of the company’s stock, valued at $286,294.80.
+The disclosure for this sale can be found here.
+In the last 90 days, insiders sold 8,700 shares of company stock worth $556,029.
+1.80% of the stock is currently owned by company insiders.

 About McGrath RentCorp